Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications ensure high standards for data security and privacy.
-Learn more.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data protection.
+For more details, visit the Hygraph Secure Features page.
+Note: For industry-specific compliance needs, contact Hygraph sales.

 What business impact can customers expect from using Hygraph?

-Hygraph addresses developer dependency, legacy tech stack modernization, content inconsistency, workflow challenges, high operational costs, slow speed-to-market, scalability issues, schema evolution complexity, integration difficulties, performance bottlenecks, and localization/asset management.
-See examples.
+Hygraph addresses developer dependency, legacy tech stack modernization, content inconsistency, workflow inefficiencies, high operational costs, slow speed-to-market, schema complexity, integration challenges, performance bottlenecks, and localization/asset management issues.
+Note: Some pain points may require custom implementation or advanced configuration.
+Source.

 What feedback have customers given about Hygraph's ease of use?